Should I Add Solar Panels to My New Home’s System?

 *We are not tax advisors and every client’s tax situation is different.
 You should consult a tax professional to better understand how the solar ITC will benefit you.

-Costs incurred for solar construction, whether an expansion or a new system installation are eligible for the 26% solar ITC (Investment Tax Credit).
+Costs incurred for solar construction, whether a new system installation or adding panels to an existing system are eligible for the 26% solar ITC (Investment Tax Credit).
 The IRS defines qualified costs as: “Qualified solar electric property costs are costs for property that uses solar energy to generate electricity for use in your home located in the United States” (irs.gov/i5695).
 However, since your system will be much smaller, the amount you will receive back will be as well.

 Does it take less time to install an addition?

-Normally, no. Because they are installing fewer panels, people assume the timeline is shorter for system additions.
+Normally, no. Because they are installing fewer panels, people assume the timeline is shorter for adding panels to an existing system.
 Although you may save some time on the day of installation, the project phase is very similar to a full system installation.
 Clients still need their system designed, mapped, permitted, installed, inspected, and interconnected to the grid.
 All these steps take time and are very important to minimize issues and ensure that their system is fully functional.

 However, at Solar Negotiators, we do have options in place to streamline the research process and quoting phase.
 We have a full team of capable solar consultants available to educate you as a new solar customer and review pricing for system additions.